oracle-devrel/springai-rag-db23ai/README.md

     #export OPENAI_MODEL=NousResearch--llama-2-7b-chat-hf
     ```

-To invoke both OpenAI `gpt-3.5-turbo` and `text-embedding-ada-002` you need an `YOUR_OPENAI_KEY` that it must relesead by the [Open AI developer platform](https://platform.openai.com/).
+To invoke both OpenAI `gpt-3.5-turbo` and `text-embedding-ada-002`, you'll also need your `YOUR_OPENAI_KEY`, which must be obtained directly from the [Open AI developer platform](https://platform.openai.com/).

 About the OLLAMA_EMBEDDINGS/MODEL used, you are free for your experiment to go on the [OLLAMA Library](https://ollama.com/library) and choose other models.

-As you can see, you can configure also the `OPENAI_URL`, that help to target an OpenAI LLM providers compatible with the OpenAI APIs.
-In this way you can switch easly to other providers, even private.
-In this current release hasn't been implemented, but in future maybe.
+As you can see, you can configure also the `OPENAI_URL`, which helps to invoke OpenAI LLMs providers compatible with the OpenAI APIs.
+This way, you can switch easly to other providers, even private ones.

 Set env with command in a shell: